colinbr96/crb-backup/README.md

 ## Limitations

+- Python 3 must be installed.
+Python 3.11 or higher is recommended.
 - You can only create full backups.
 Incremental & differential backups are not supported.
 - You need to manually specify the source directories in the profile JSON file.